 - Most fixed deals have exit fees of between £5-£30 per fuel, so it’s worth working out whether you could still be better off switching and paying the exit fees.

 You can often get a discount off your energy bills if you pay by monthly direct debit.
 The amount you pay each month will be worked out by your gas or electricity supplier.
 It's based on the amount of energy you use, or are likely to use, in each year, divided by 12.

 If you’re happy to view your bills online, opt for paperless billing.
 Requesting paper bills will often add to the cost of your tariff.

 Whether or not you've just switched, there are things you can do to keep your bills accurate and to stop you being overcharged.

 Give regular meter readings

-Make sure you give regular meter readings to your supplier, to make sure you're being charged for the energy you're actually using, rather than an estimate.
+Make sure you send regular gas and electricity meter readings to your supplier, to make sure you're being charged for the energy you're actually using, rather than an estimate.